 Fusion 360 was used to find the total buoyant force and the center of buoyancy (CB).
-As shown in Fig. 17, the assembly is "joined" as a solid piece with uniform density.
+As shown in Fig. 16, the assembly is "joined" as a solid piece with uniform density.

-Fig. 17 Autodesk Fusion Rendering of Center of Buoyancy Calculations
+Fig. 16 Autodesk Fusion Rendering of Center of Buoyancy Calculations

-For this new piece, the center of mass (CM) function was now able to find the CB of the original piece.
+For this new piece based off the old design since the primary structure has not changed, the center of mass (CM) function was now able to find the CB of the original piece.

 The "Properties" function was then used to show the total volume and CB: